BigPolarBear1/factorization/README.md

-Disclaimer: At no point did AI contribute anything to this research project.
-Copilot can't even calculate basic congruences without making mistakes.
-People who think AI can do novel math research are delusional.
-I did not use AI for the paper, and I did not use AI for any of the code.
-I attacked this problem, from the very basics 3 years ago, slowly burrowing deeper and deeper.
-I did experiment from time to time with AI, but it always failed to be useful at math.
-It is useful for writing simple and short python functions for simple things.. but that is the extend of its usefulness.
-Saying this here because I am closing in fast now and I know people will claim I just used AI or something bc of my non-math background and being transgender.
-And I'm honestly tired of the trolls feeding my work into AI and then attacking my work using the garbarge analysis AI makes of it.</br>

-Disclaimer2: I never finished highschool.
-I started working on this 3 years ago, not even knowing basic algebra (I can explain exactly how I can to all the conclusions I came to if someone ever cares to hear about it).
-This is 3 years.
-I'm only going to get better.
-I'm still far away from plateauing skill wise.

-The day I break factorization will be day 0 of the gay future.
-A better world will be born.
-A world of human creativity.
-A world of art, science and spirituality.
-A world without suffering.
-I will see that world become reality, no matter the cost.

-Been unemployed for years without income, still looking for work: big_polar_bear1@proton.me ... able to relocate to anywhere in the world except the US.

 #### References (re-used many of the core number theoretical functions from these PoCs to fit my own algorithm):
 https://stackoverflow.com/questions/79330304/optimizing-sieving-code-in-the-self-initializing-quadratic-sieve-for-pypy
 https://github.com/basilegithub/General-number-field-sieve-Python